Rowena Cade

-Rowena Cade (1893–1983) was the creator of the Minack Theatre in Porthcurno, Cornwall, UK.
+Dorothy Mary Rowena Cade (2 August 1893 – 26 March 1983) was the creator of the Minack Theatre in Porthcurno, Cornwall, UK.

 Cade was born in Spondon near Derby on 2 August 1893.
 She was the older sister of Katharine Burdekin and with her two brothers they lived at The Homestead in Spondon.
 Rowena Cade's family sold their house in Spondon and Cheltenham and moved to Lamorna in West Penwith, Cornwall after the First World War.

 She discovered and bought the Minack headland in the 1920s for £100 and built a house.
 Her sister's marriage had ended in 1922 and she, and later her partner, also lived in Minack.